-- What are NFMS?
+What are NFMS?

-- Why is NFMS necessary?
+Why is NFMS necessary?

-- Implementing NFMS
+Implementing NFMS

-- Reporting on greenhouse gas emissions and removals
+Reporting on greenhouse gas emissions and removals

+AC TIVITIES

+Exercise Multiple choices

-Exercise 10 Multiple choices
+Exercise Multiple choices

 National Forest Monitoring Systems for REDD+

 This module looks at how countries can measure their REDD+ performance in terms of reductions in greenhouse gas emissions.